splashdot/splashdot.github.io/sload/index.md

 ## Introduction

-The sample I have been investigating was executed by a copy of `powershell.exe` , which took as parameter a .gif file.
+The sample I have been investigating was executed by a copy of `powershell.exe` , which took a .gif file as parameter.
 The powershell.exe copy was named with random letters, and it was saved in `\appdata\roaming`, just like the .gif file.
 The technique of renaming legitimate Windows executable was used again throughout the code.

-Notably the .gif file, which I will be calling "malicious.gif", currently has a score of 1/59 on Virustotal and was first on the 15th of July, 2020.
+Notably the .gif file, which I will be calling "malicious.gif", currently has a score of 1/59 on Virustotal and was first uploaded on the 15th of July, 2020.
 The domains used to exfiltrate data have a "first seen time" on Virustotal on the first week of July 2020.

 Of course, in typical sLoad fashion, the beginning Powershell script is heavily obfuscated and contains close to none suspicious keywords, as it employs many different code obusfaction techniques.